All Episodes

 She's dating some NHL player now, and he's dated some other famous babe, and she's dating somebody else in the NHL now.

-So he referred to those two women as his sloppy seconds, and he got a kind of a wink and a smile on his face and walked off and said, Hope you enjoy the game tonight.
+And he got kind of a wink and a smile on his face and walked off and said, hope you enjoy the game tonight.

 The NHL has suspended him indefinitely.

-Now, here is a guy who is paid to beat the crap out of people on the ice, who has been suspended indefinitely for the term sloppy seconds, referring to women that he's dated.
+Now, here is a guy who is paid to beat the crap out of people on the ice who has been suspended indefinitely for the term sloppy seconds, referring to women that he's dated.

 Now, what is happening here, folks, to us?

-This political correctness is fine, it's it's just it's totally out of control.
+It's just, it's totally out of control.

 It's irretrievable now.